MarinPuizina/ShortURLMS/README.md

 ### URLShortenerMS:

 * For data persistence I am using **Redis** database.
 * It has scalable algorithm for creating shorten URLs.
+* It has two REST APIs:
+                      1) Shorten URL
+                      2) Redirect

 ______________________________________________________________________